mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Foxkit-_StaticModel_and_GeoxCollisionFreeShape.md

 **LoadingStairsInGame folder.** Open with Snakebite and see it in game.
 One thing to remember.
 Save a scene in Unity.
 When exit the software, don't forget to close the DataSet in Data List Window.
-It may cause issues after you open again Foxkit with any DataSet still hangout in DataListWindow.
+It may cause issues after you open again FoxKit with any DataSet still hangout in DataListWindow.

 [border|587x587px](/File:AssetInGame.jpg "wikilink")